President Trump Signs Executive Order To Abandon Obama’s Signature Policy On Keystone XL and Dakota Pipelines

 President Trump’s signing of the order has attracted different reactions not unexpected for a matter as controversial as the Dakota Pipeline.

-Dakota Pipeline [Photo By Ashley Still & Christine Chan/Reuters Graphics]
+Dakota Pipeline [Image By Ashley Still & Christine Chan/Reuters Graphics]

-Speaking on behalf of his native American tribe, Dave Archambault II, chairman of the Standing Rock Tribe said

-Trump’s presidential move might be interpreted as a defeat for the tribe as the US Army Corps of Engineers in early December refused to accede to Energy Transfer Partners’ request for an easement to tunnel in the nearby Missouri river.
+Trump’s presidential move might be interpreted as a defeat for the tribe as the US Army Corps of Engineers in early December refused to agree to Energy Transfer Partners’ request for an easement to tunnel in the nearby Missouri river.

-Echoing Archambault’s sentiments is Trip Van Noppen, who presides over the nonprofit Earthjustice and declared in a statement that

 However, some do agree with Trump.
 One of these is the North Dakota Petroleum Council, a group of oil traders who are banking on the Dakota Access to expand the movement of their crude transport.
-“We think this is a great step forward for energy security in America”, Ron Ness, president of the group, said in a statement.
+“We think this is a great step forward for energy security in America,” Ron Ness, president of the group, said in a statement.

-In a similar reaction to Trump’s move on the Keystone XL pipeline, the Canadian Minister of Natural Resources Jim Carr said while attending a federal cabinet retreat said

 Carr also praised Trump’s move in light of the fact that the Keystone XL project would directly create 4, 500 jobs for Canada.
-He also added that approvals are in place for the project in the border nation.
+He also added that approvals are in place for the project in the northern nation.

-The proposed Keystone XL pipeline is a 1, 900-km project that will run from Hardisty, Alta., to Steele City, Nebraska.
+The proposed Keystone XL pipeline is a 1, 900-km project that will run from Hardisty, Alberta to Steele City, Nebraska.

-As a result of Trump’s action, TransCanada – the company that proposed the Keystone XL – moved up by more than 3 points and traded at 2.4 percent in New York and 2.6 percent on the Toronto Stock Exchange.
-Similarly, Energy Transfer Equity LP and Energy Transfer Partners LP – both developed the Dakota project – moved up by as much as 4% and 4.8% respectively.
+As a result of Trump’s action, TransCanada, the company that proposed the Keystone XL, moved up by more than three points and traded up 2.4 percent in New York and 2.6 percent on the Toronto Stock Exchange.
+Similarly, Energy Transfer Equity LP and Energy Transfer Partners LP, both developers of the Dakota project, moved up by as much as 4% and 4.8% respectively.

-Donald Trump’s order follows in the step of his annulment of the Trans-Pacific Partnership, a voluminous trade deal that included the U.S. and 11 other nations including Canada, Mexico, Japan, and others.
+Donald Trump’s order follows in the footsteps of his annulment of the Trans-Pacific Partnership, a voluminous trade deal that included the U.S. and 11 other nations including Canada, Mexico, Japan, and others.
 In addition to this, he also ordered a ban on federal hiring and funding for overseas family planning groups that help women who seek abortions.
-These actions are a proof of his ‘America First’ foreign policy doctrine, a cardinal feature of his controversial campaign.
+These actions are proof of his ‘America First’ foreign policy doctrine; a cardinal feature of his controversial campaign.

 [Featured Image By Evan Vucci/AP Images]